Admissions

 Question: Is there an Athletic Program?

 Answer: Yes, our Mustangs can be a part of our soccer and cross country programs in the fall, basketball program in the winter and lacrosse program in the spring.
-In addition to these teams Cathedral also offers students the ability to register for pedal power, running club, golf clinic, volleyball club and much more!
+In addition to these teams Cathedral also offers students the ability to register for pedal power, running club, golf clinic, volleyball club, soccer club and much more!

 Question: Are there any clubs my child can be involved in as a student?